 From the sumptuous massages of seaside spas to the haunting sounds of a Gamelan orchestra, a tailor-made private holiday in Bali is guaranteed to delight, inspire, and leave you begging for more.

 Ready to send an Inquiry?
 Click Here!

 Just a casual stroll down a random street in Bali is cause for wonderment: beautiful flower offerings to the gods brighten every doorstep, ornate shrines grace the street corners, and the mouthwatering smell of grilled satay wafts in the air.
 Outside the urban areas, a brilliant world of lush jungle, smoldering volcanoes, and aqua waters teaming with neon-hued fish beckon to nature lovers and adventurers.
-Whether you’re looking for a family rafting trip in Bali or a romantic dinner cruise for two on your personalized Bali honeymoon, our local Travel Specialists can arrange the perfect tailor-made Bali tour for you.
+Whether you’re looking for a family rafting trip in Bali or a romantic dinner cruise for two on your personalized Bali honeymoon, our local Travel Specialists can arrange the perfect tailor-made & private Bali tour for you.
 The only danger in exploring Bali is that you may never want to leave.

 It has been a wonderful holiday and the guides you gave us were great!
 Thanks for all your help and we hope to contact Backyard Travel again in the near future for another adventure.

 Amazing service .
 Thanks Olivia and Chika.
 Professional, organized, generous, helpful, kind, interesting, knowledgable.
 What more can we ask for?

 Your organization of our tour was fantastic, the staff was always nice and helpful, we loved everything and all the activities.
 Overall from 1 to 10, I give you 10 on everything.